Ghosts

 - International perspectives on AI regulation and workplace protection

-Make sure you are using your allocation of queries to Claude Opus 4, and that you’ve selected “Research” mode.
+Make sure you are using Claude Opus 4.8, and that you’ve selected “Research” mode.
 Your query interface should look like this screenshot, with “Research” in blue when it is active.
 The query will take some time to run, so be as specific in your question and goals as possible when making your initial request.

 Figure 1.
-Claude interface, using Opus 4 and research mode
+Claude interface, using Opus 4.8 and Research mode

 Throughout this process, pay attention to: